MIGRAIN: genre

 7) Have you found any formal generic labels for this particular text?

-8) Which conventions of the genre do you recognize in the text?
+8) Which conventions of the genre do you recognise in the text?

 9) To what extent does this text stretch the conventions of its genre?